-Last week, the Chancellor announced that Self Assessment taxpayers can now apply online to spread the cost of their tax bill into monthly payments without the need to call HMRC.
+The Chancellor has announced that Self Assessment taxpayers can now apply online to spread the cost of their tax bill into monthly payments without the need to call HMRC.

-Last week, the Chancellor shared an update about Self Assessment tax bill payment.
+The Chancellor has shared an update about Self Assessment tax bill payment.
 Previously, Self Assessment taxpayers have had to call HMRC to apply to spread the cost of their tax bill into monthly payments.

 This can now be done online!

 The online 'Time to Pay' service limit has been increased to £30,000.
 This is intended to help ease any potential financial difficulties due to coronavirus.